chrishoina/ords-flask-livelab-2024/get-started/get-started.md

 ## Task 1: Database Actions, Part I

 1. You have been provided two URLs.
-One is for accessing Database Actions, the other for Jupyter notebook.
-Navigate to the URL for Database Actions.
+One for accessing Database Actions, the other for a Jupyter lab.
+Navigate to Database Actions using the provided URL.

-2. A new `MOVIE` user has been created for you; its schema REST-enabled.
-Click <button type="button" style="pointer-events: none;">Go</button> under the SQL Developer Web card, to Sign-in.
+2. A new `MOVIE` user has been created for you.
+Its schema has already been REST-enabled, you will be able to Sign in to Database Actions.
+To Sign in, click the <button type="button" style="pointer-events: none;">Go</button> button under the SQL Developer Web card.

    ![Navigating to SQL Developer Web.](images/workshop-presentation-one.png " ")